2006-2016 Canada Research Chair in Mental Health Research

 - How do socially anxious individuals view and appraise themselves and others?
 What are the effects of such appraisals on social information processing, perceptions of social threat and reward, emotion regulation, interpersonal behaviour, relationship formation, mental images and memories, and psychotherapeutic process and outcome?

 - How should we conceptualize the core psychological problems in social anxiety?
 How should we understand individual differences in social anxiety symptom expression and treatment response?
 How can we apply our conceptualizations most effectively to improve treatments for people with social anxiety disorder?

-Much of our work is guided by the theoretical model detailed in the following paper:
+Much of my work is guided by the theoretical models detailed in the following papers:

 - Moscovitch, D.A.
 (2009).
 What is the core fear in social phobia?
 A new model to facilitate individualized case conceptualization and treatment (PDF).
 Cognitive and Behavioral Practice, 16, 123-134.

 - Moscovitch, D.A., Moscovitch, M., & Sheldon, S. (2023).
 Neurocognitive model of schema-congruent and -incongruent learning in clinical disorders: Application to social anxiety and beyond (PDF).
 Perspectives on Psychological Science.

 The Anxiety Studies research group was established in 2009.
 It consists of faculty members and graduate students in Clinical Psychology at the University of Waterloo whose research is dedicated to investigating the nature and treatment of anxiety and its disorders.
 The Anxiety Studies research model is detailed in the following paper: